rwydaegh/goliat/docs/tutorials/intermediate.md

     }
     ```

-## Step 4: Run the Customized Study
+## Step 4: Run the customized study

 Save your `configs/my_intermediate_study.json` file.
 Now, execute the study using your new configuration: